 - How to Include Transferable Skills in a Job Application

 - Transferable Skills: The Bottom Line

 Transferable skills are often called “portable skills” because you can bring what you’ve learned from one job to another.
 You can apply these general skills to various fields, working environments, and industries.

-For example, problem-solving skills are valuable transferable skills because employers look to hire people who can help them find solutions.
-Yet a marketer will use these skills differently than a data analyst.
-The marketer may problem-solve how to bring a bigger audience to their site.
-The data analyst may problem-solve why revenue is down by digging through the results of past sales efforts.
-Both are using the same problem-solving skills but applying them differently.
+For example, problem-solving skills are valuable transferable skills because employers — more than 60%, according to the National Association of Colleges and Employers — look to hire people who can help them find solutions.
+Yet a writer will use problem-solving skills differently than a data analyst.

 Transferable Skills Examples

 Unlike industry-specific skills like accounting or investment banking, you can use transferable skills in various positions, even within different career paths.
 Here are some common transferable skills and how you might use them in the workplace.